ruixingw/parmhess/installation.rst

 2. Gaussian 09 (G09)

 Gaussian 09 is used to perform QM and MM calculation and should be properly installed on your machine.
-Any revision of G09 should work, however, due to `a bug of Revision B.01`_ (search "Gaussian 09 fix" in this page), some attention should be paid to RESP charge calculation in **Tsubasa**.
-To use G09 B01, See :doc:`Tsubasa manual <tsubasa>`.
+Any revision of G09 should work, although, due to `a bug of Revision B.01`_ (search "Gaussian 09 fix" in this page), some attention should be paid to RESP charge calculation in **Tsubasa**.
+To use G09 B01, See *Job Control Arguments* :doc:`Tsubasa Manual<tsubasa>`.

 For MM calculation (**Parmhess**), :code:`g09` is directly called as it is usually very fast.
 For QM calculation (**Tsubasa**), you could use your job submit command or script (see Tsubasa manual).